 Exported shark product

-From 2005–06 to 2015–16, Australia exported just over 268 tonnes of shark product (value approximately $1.1 million) ().
+From 2005–06 to 2015–16, Australia exported just over 268 tonnes of shark product (value approximately $1.1 million) (Table 5).
 The most important destination in terms of value was Hong Kong, while Taiwan was most important in terms of volume.
 Japan was the most important destination in terms of unit price, closely followed by Singapore.